May 2, 2022

 Measure your event's footprint by calculating travel and accommodation of attendees which is usually the most significant source of carbon emissions.

-Use a carbon accounting platform that allows companies to enter data so it is calculated accurately in the system unlike with free carbon calculators online.
+Use a carbon accounting platform that enables companies to enter data so it is calculated accurately in the system unlike with free carbon calculators online.
 It's no longer necessary to go through expensive agents to accurately measure carbon emissions or find partners for offsets as it can all be done in Net0's system.
 Companies can onboard vendors or colleagues in minutes so everyone has access to their own dashboards and can contribute to the specific data entry they are responsible for.
+Net0 emissions management software also offers a simulation feature that organizations can utilize to discover how eliminating certain emissions will reduce the carbon footprint later on.

 There are also various ways that carbon gets emitted depending on the event.
 If there is a week-long conference then hotel stays would need to be accounted for as well for example.
 Also, some events have special shows with more power usage for musicians and other entertainment.
 Some of the most common examples of carbon emissions at any event are listed below: